pavva91/birds/README.md

 #### Function Description

 getLatestFirstSighting has the following signature

-•
-Entry point parameter
+- Entry point parameter
-o int birds[n]: the types of birds sighted
+  - int birds[n]: the types of birds sighted
-•
-Returns int: the latest type that was spotted for the first time
+- Returns int: the latest type that was spotted for the first time

 #### Example